Finland–Sweden relations: World War II

-Postwar era
+Post-war era

 It is an old tradition for the first official foreign visit of a new prime minister from either country to visit the other.
 However, in June 2014, the newly elected Finnish prime minister Alexander Stubb broke with tradition and used his first official visit abroad to visit Estonia.
 Since then, Antti Rinne also made his first official visit to Estonia but Juha Sipilä and Sanna Marin both made their first official visit to Sweden.

-In 2014, the two countries announced a special defense partnership between them.
+In 2014, the two countries announced a bilateral special defense partnership.

-As the COVID-19 pandemic hit Europe in 2020 and 2021, Finland and Sweden chose to respond to it in differing ways.
+As the COVID-19 pandemic hit Europe, Finland and Sweden responded to it in differing ways.
 Sweden implemented generally laxer restrictions while Finland closed its borders among other things.
 This is due to the countries' differing histories: Finland's traumatic experiences during World War II have left their mark on Finnish society and the country has thus maintained a larger preparedness for crisis, whereas Sweden cut back on its preparedness after the end of the Cold War and decided to use the funds for other purposes.
-What, if any, impact this will have on official state relations is unclear, but officials in both countries have had to comment on public concerns relating to Finnish–Swedish relations in the countries' medias.
+What, if any, impact this will have on official state relations is unclear, but officials in both countries have had to comment on public concerns relating to Finnish–Swedish relations in the countries' media outlets.

-European Union
+Finland and Sweden co-hosted the Ice Hockey World Championships in 2012 and 2013.

+Kvarken Bridge is a proposed bridge between Sweden and Finland across the strait of Kvarken as a part of the European route E12.

 Both countries became members of the European Union in 1995.

 NATO

-Both countries had not pursued NATO membership since 1949.
-However, due to the Russian invasion of Ukraine in 2022, the two countries applied for NATO membership on 18 May 2022.
-However, the two countries compare it to the membership veto due to Turkey's objections.
+Historically, both countries maintained neutrality and did not pursue NATO membership.
+However, the Russian invasion of Ukraine, which began in 2022, led to the two countries applying for NATO membership on 18 May.
+Finland officially joined NATO on 4 April 2023, while Sweden joined on 7 March 2024.